Joshua Hernandez

 Joshua Hernandez is an American politician and businessman serving as a member of the New Mexico House of Representatives from the 60th district.
 Elected in 2020, he assumed office on January 19, 2021.

 Early life and education

 Hernandez was born in Albuquerque, New Mexico and graduated from Cibola High School.
-He studied marketing at the University of New Mexico, but did not graduate.
-In 2022, he will earn an associate degree in digital marketing from Central New Mexico Community College.
+He originally studied marketing at the University of New Mexico, but ultimately did not graduate.
+In the summer of 2023, he graduated with an associate degree in digital marketing from Central New Mexico Community College and was accepted into Western New Mexico University where he will study Political Science.